maxmind/minfraud-api-dotnet/index.md

 ---
 layout: default
-title: MaxMind minFraud Score and Insights .NET APII
+title: MaxMind minFraud Score and Insights .NET API
 language: dotnet
 version: v0.0.1
 ---

-# MaxMind minFraud Score and Insights .NET API
+# MaxMind minFraud v2.0 .NET API

 This is an early pre-release version.
 Don't use it.